 When your child hits, pushes, bites, grabs or otherwise acts aggressively, telling him/her to be gentle and to not hurt is only a small part of the information and support that they need to learn to understand and respect other people’s boundaries.

-Children can hurt each other accidently, in which case, we can help them remedy the situation by narrating what you see and asking what might have worked better.
-Even though it's not always the case, but mostly when a child acts aggressively, their actions are driven by frustration and frustration can really overwhelm a child who's still slowly developing impulse control, especially when they lose their sense of connection and safety.
-As well as learning that it's not okay to hurt others, they need an answer to the question of; "but what CAN I do with all this frustration?"
+Children can hurt each other accidentally, in which case, we can help them remedy the situation by narrating what you see and asking what might have worked better.
+It’s not always the case, but mostly when a child acts aggressively, their actions are driven by frustration and frustration can really overwhelm a child who’s still slowly developing impulse control, especially when they lose their sense of connection and safety.
+As well as learning that it’s not okay to hurt others, they need an answer to the question of; “but what CAN I do with all this frustration?”